mendix/docs/content/en/docs/appstore/use-content/modules/oidc.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-If you are migrating to OIDC module version 3.0.0 and above, you need to include the [UserCommons](https://marketplace.mendix.com/link/component/223053) module as a dependency and configure your app to run the startup microflow (OIDC.Startup) in the OIDC module as part of the after-startup microflow.
+If you are migrating to OIDC module version 3.0.0 and above, you need to include the [UserCommons](https://marketplace.mendix.com/link/component/223053) module as a dependency and configure your app to run the startup microflow (OIDC.ASU_OIDC_Startup) in the OIDC module as part of the after-startup microflow.
 {{% /alert %}}

 {{% alert color="info" %}}